The International Union for Conservation of Nature’s Red List of Threatened Species has a list of all endangered mammals in North America.

-Pollution of the area along with development of the area has caused the salt-marsh harvest mouse to become endangered.
-There are two subspecies but both have been classed as endangered.
+Pollution and development of the area have caused the salt-marsh harvest mouse to become endangered.
+There are two subspecies, but both have been classed as endangered.

 They are approximately 7cm in length with a tail up to 10cm.
 They weigh up to 20g.

-The sea otter is a marine mammal that can be found on the coasts of the northern and eastern North Pacific Ocean.
+The sea otter is a marine mammal found on the coasts of the northern and eastern North Pacific Ocean.
 They usually weigh between 14 and 45 kilograms and are about 1.2 to 1.5 meters in total body length.

-They are considered to be the largest members of the weasel family but are one of the smallest marine mammals.
+They are considered the largest members of the weasel family but are among the smallest marine mammals.

 Their pelage is usually brown.
 They are diurnal animals that tend to rest together in single-sex groups called rafts.
 A raft might contain from 10 to 100 individuals.
 Male rafts are usually bigger than female ones.

 They can be found in areas with protection from the most severe ocean winds, such as rocky coastlines and barrier reefs.

 The sei whale is a large marine mammal, measuring from 39-52 ft (12-18m) and weighing between 17-45 tons.
 The females are larger than males.

 There are no commercial whale-watching operations anywhere dedicated to watching this species of whale.
 They do not gather in the same areas from one season to the next as most whales do, making them elusive.